 Following the Grenfell Tower tragedy on 14 June 2017, an independent review of Building Regulations and Fire Safety was conducted by Dame Judith Hackitt.
 The independent review found that the regulatory system for high-rise and complex buildings was not fit for purpose and that reform was needed to building safety legislation and the guidance supplementing it.
 This approach will ultimately drive culture change and the right behaviours within the construction and fire sector.
 Buildings falling into the category of ‘Higher Risk Buildings’ will be regulated under the new legislative regime.

-The intention is to regulate multi-occupied residential buildings and not those which fall into the ‘commercial’ or ‘other structures’ categories.
-However, the Bill does adopt a broad definition of “building”.
+The intention is to regulate multi-occupied residential buildings and not those which fall into the 'commercial' or 'other structures' categories.
+However, the Building Safety Act does adopt a broad definition of “building”.
 This will be so that any type of building can be brought into the scope of the regulation by specific reference to the building’s size, design, use, purpose or other characteristic, allowing the regime to be flexible in the future.
-The new regime will start by defining a higher risk building.
-This is a building which contains two or more dwellings (i.e. house, flat or serviced apartment), two or more rooms for residential purposes (e.g. supported accommodation) or student accommodation.
+The new regime defines a higher risk building as a building which contains two or more dwellings (i.e. house, flat or serviced apartment), two or more rooms for residential purposes (e.g. supported accommodation) or student accommodation.
 These buildings must also meet the height condition, such that: